 IBM runs 32,000 blogs from its staff, providing useful technical knowledge about their own products and the tech sector in general.
 Motor manufacturers and financial brands also tend to follow this straight-faced approach – no-one wants to buy a car or some insurance from a bunch of clowns.

 As the social media world gets ever more diverse and challenging for businesses – are you signed up on Pinterest and Instagram yet? – then having a clearly defined strategy that can operate across all platforms is even more valuable.

 At Toolkit, we recognise that some businesses need a little help to get started on social media and to learn how to get the best out of it.
 Ask about our social media set up services, which will give you a professional-looking, easy-to-use means of reaching thousands of potential customers at a great value cost.

-Get in touch with Toolkit Websites, website designers based in Southampton, Hampshire, UK and see how we can help your business grow.
+Get in touch with Toolkit Websites, Website Design Southampton, Hampshire, UK and see how we can help your business grow.